-In this article, we’re going to explore deeper into the many types of parasitic organisms that can infect us.
+Below, we explore the many types of parasitic organisms that can infect humans.

 Making up approximately 70 percent of all parasites, protozoa are invisible to the naked eye.
 Protozoa are single-celled organisms, but don’t let their size fool you—these microscopic parasites can be a huge threat to our health.